Colorado Springs Utilities Senior Relay Protection and Controls Technician in Colorado Springs, Colorado

 Assuming lead role on equipment installation during commissioning of projects

-What you’ll bring to the table: Ideally, you will have completed an associate’s degree in Electronics or related field and offer a minimum of 5 years’ experience working as relay and control technician (Journey Level).
+What you’ll bring to the table: Ideally, you will have completed an associate’s degree in Electronics or related field and offer a minimum of 5 years’ experience working as relay and control technician (Journey Level or have completed an equivalent training program).
 We would prefer you have direct experience with transmission protection devices, but we are willing to train.
 We are also interested in your experience in the following areas so be sure to highlight these on your application or resume:

 Electric transmission and distribution protection systems and auxiliary equipment